Simona735/PPDS-assignments/README.md

 **Prerequisities:** works for N threads.

-**Parallel programming effect:** There is no paralelism also.
+**Parallel programming effect:** There is no parallelism also.
 The difference is that the threads take turns in executing the handler code.

 **Remark:** Third solution is inspired by Mgr.
 Ing.
-Matúš Jókay, PhD..
-The base of the solution is no different from cvicenie 1_2.py so it does not count as third variation.
+Matúš Jókay, PhD.
+The base of the solution is no different from cvicenie 1_2.py so it does not count as a third variation.